 (5) Forfeiture by wrongdoing.
-A statement offered against a party that has
+A statement offered against a party that has engaged or acquiesced in wrongdoing that was intended to and did cause the unavailability of the declarant as a witness.

 Rule 804(b)(5) has been added to provide that a party forfeits the right to object to the admission of a declarant's statement when the unavailability of the declarant has been procured through a party's wrongdoing or the party's acquiescence in the wrongdoing of another.
 It is a preventative rule designed to deal with abhorrent behavior that is inconsistent with the system of justice.
 As adopted the rule is in accord with Rule 804(b)(6) of the Federal Rules of Evidence.